NBA Rumors: LeBron James Should Team Up With Kevin Durant In Free Agency To Beat GSW, Reports ‘The Big Lead’

 — Dan Wetzel (@DanWetzel) June 7, 2018

 Winning is expected to be the main priority of LeBron James in the upcoming free agency.
-As Glasspiegel noted, the only way James could beat the Warriors is to team up with another superstar who’s about to become an unrestricted free agent this summer – Kevin Durant.
-Like James, Durant is expected to opt out of the final year of his contract and hit the free agency market in July.
+As Glasspiegel noted, the only way James could beat the Warriors is to team up with another superstar who’s about to become an unrestricted free agent this summer: Kevin Durant.
+Like James, Durant is expected to opt out of the final year of his contract and hit the free agent market in July.

-Though he already expressed his desire to stay in Golden State, Durant told Sam Amick of USA Today Sports that anything can happen in free agency.
-Glasspiegel believes James has the power to convince Durant to the leave the Warriors by saying how underappreciated he was in Bay Area playing alongside Stephen Curry.
+Though he already expressed his desire to stay in Golden State, Durant told Sam Amick of USA Today that anything can happen in free agency.
+Glasspiegel believes James has the power to convince Durant to leave the Warriors by saying how underappreciated he was in Bay Area playing alongside Stephen Curry.
 James could tell Durant the only way to silence his haters is to defeat the Warriors.

-Several NBA teams who will have enough salary cap space to sign two maximum-salaried players will surely love the idea of having Kevin Durant and LeBron James on their team.
-The departure of Durant will be a huge loss for the Warriors, but there is a possibility that Golden State will immediately find his replacement in the free agency market.
-Seeing James and Durant play together in one team is undeniably something fans would want to see, but there is only a little chance for it to happen this summer.
+Several NBA teams, who have enough salary cap space to sign two maximum-salaried players, would surely love the idea of having Kevin Durant and LeBron James on their team.
+The departure of Durant will be a huge loss for the Warriors, but there is a possibility that Golden State will immediately find his replacement in the free agent market.
+Seeing James and Durant play together on one team is undeniably something fans would want to see, but there is only a little chance for it to happen this summer.